ChrisRG/chip8rs/README.md

 # CHIPrs / CHIPPERS
 A [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) virtual machine written in Rust.
-CHIP-8 is an interpreted language invented in the 1970s for programming games for 8-bit microcomputers, including classes like Pong, Space Invaders, and Tetris.
+CHIP-8 is an interpreted language invented in the 1970s for programming games for 8-bit microcomputers, including classics like Pong, Space Invaders, and Tetris.

 ## Installation
 * Install Rust using the [official installation guide](https://www.rust-lang.org/learn/get-started), which will also install the `cargo` build system.